Bilinear biorthogonal expansions and the Dunkl kernel on the real line: Introduction

 (in the particular case $\beta=0$, this formula is the so-called Jacobi-Anger identity).
+Here and in what follows in this paper we are using $C_{n}^{\beta}$ to denote the Gegenbauer polynomials of order~$\beta$ and $J_\nu$ to denote the Bessel functions of order~$\nu$.

-Each of the above expansions is associated to important developments in mathematical analysis.
-The first one is equivalent to the Whittaker-Shannon-Kotel'nikov sampling theorem, the second one is the prototype of a Mercer kernel, and the third one has been the main tool in the diagonalization of certain integral operators.
-Moreover, \eqref{eq:geg} provided the model for the introduction of a $q$-analogue of the exponential function with nice properties~\cite{IZ}.
+Each of the above expansions is associated with important developments in mathematical analysis.
+The first one is equivalent to the Whittaker-Shannon-Kotel'nikov sampling theorem (see \cite[Ch.~2]{Zayed-book}), the second one is the prototype of a Mercer kernel \cite{Zayed}, and the third one has been the main tool in the diagonalization of certain integral operators~\cite{IZ}.

-Our main interest are expansions of the type \eqref{eq:geg}.
-To see why biorthogonality is required, recall the definition of the Paley-Weiner space~$PW$,
+Our main interest is in expansions of the type~\eqref{eq:geg}.
+To see why biorthogonality is required, recall the definition of the Paley-Wiener space~$PW$,

-It is immediate to obtain orthogonal expansions for $f\in PW$ by simply integrating equations \eqref{eq:expsamp} and \eqref{eq:prolate}, by using the orthogonality of the exponentials and the prolate spheroidal functions.
-However, if we try to do the same thing in \eqref{eq:geg}, we must restrict ourself to the case $\beta=1/2$, when the weight function of the Gegenbauer's polynomials (actually Legendre) is 1.
-Therefore, even in this simple case it is not clear how to expand Paley-Weiner functions into Gegenbauer polynomials or Bessel functions with general parameter $\beta$.
+We immediately obtain orthogonal expansions for $f\in PW$ by simply integrating equations \eqref{eq:expsamp} and \eqref{eq:prolate}, by using the orthogonality of the exponentials and the prolate spheroidal functions.
+However, if we try to do the same thing in \eqref{eq:geg}, we must restrict ourselves to the case $\beta=1/2$, when the weight function of the Gegenbauer's polynomials (actually Legendre) is~$1$.
+Therefore, even in this simple case it is not clear how to expand Paley-Wiener functions into Gegenbauer polynomials or Bessel functions with general parameter~$\beta$, and the biorthogonal formulation serve to introduce the parameter $\beta$ of~\eqref{eq:geg} in a natural way.

-Hence biorthogonality is required.
-Moreover, we have realized that the biorthogonality setting works for several structures involving special functions and their $q$-analogues.
-Therefore, to organize the presentation of our ideas, we first construct a structure involving biorthogonal expansions, from which the results are obtained, after explicit evaluation of some integrals.
+To organize the presentation of our ideas, we first construct a structure involving biorthogonal expansions, from which the results are obtained, after explicit evaluation of some integrals.
+In particular (but not exclusively), we use this structure to analyze the solution of the above mentioned expansion problem and its extension to the Dunkl kernel